opea-project/docs/community/CONTRIBUTING.md

 - Contribute new test scripts for the new hardware
 - Dockerfile for the Component (i,e `GenAIComp/comps/llm/text-generation/tgi/Dockerfile.[vendor]_[hardware]` )
 - Update image build yaml for new images​
-- Update CI/CD workflow to identify and deploy new test OPEA maintainer [@chensuyue](suyue.chen@intel.com) can assist in this process.
+- Update the CI/CD workflow to identify and deploy new test OPEA maintainer [@chensuyue](suyue.chen@intel.com) can assist in this process.

 ### Community Discussions